denoland/fresh/docs/getting-started/installation.md

+---
+description: |
+  Install the `fresh` CLI tool to scaffold new projects and generate the fresh manifest.
+The CLI tool can be installed with `deno install`.
+---

 `fresh` comes with a CLI tool, conveniently also called `fresh`.
 It is used to scaffold new projects and generate the fresh manifest (more on that later).
 This tool is only needed to create a new project, or to re-generate the fresh